manojv74/SMcric/README.md

 Add `RAPIDAPI_KEY` through the hosting provider’s environment settings.
 The trained `predictor_bundle.pkl` must already be present in the deployment artifact; deployment must not retrain the model.

-## Current limitation

-The dataset contains completed match-level records, not labelled ball-by-ball states.
-The displayed percentage therefore combines a calibrated pre-match classifier with a bounded and documented chase-situation estimate.
-It should be interpreted as an analytical estimate, not a guaranteed outcome or a fully trained ball-by-ball live model.

-A future model version can replace this component after training on innings-level or delivery-level data with outcomes attached to every match state.

 ## Author

 **Manoj V**
-Computer Science Engineering graduate with a specialization in Data Science

 [GitHub](https://github.com/manojv74) · [LinkedIn](https://www.linkedin.com/in/manoj-v74/)